On the 25th of June 2017, model and actress Eva LaRue visited Martinis Marchi Hotel on island Šolta as an ambassador for the Stories Hotels.

 ‘Stories is an association of Croatian Unique Hotels, consisting of 16 carefully selected member hotels, each offering its own unique story to travellers seeking a luxury and remarkable escape from the pressures and stresses of everyday life.

-Stories represents hotels which offer authentic experiences through unique heritage or concepts, excellent locations, immaculate design, and a highly-personalised service.
-The hotels are located in city palaces, hidden in the rocks above the sea, or hidden in olive groves of feudal manors.
+Stories represent hotels that offer authentic experiences through unique heritage or concepts, excellent locations, immaculate design, and highly-personalised service.
+The hotels are located in city palaces, hidden in the rocks above the sea, or hidden in feudal manors' olive groves.
 Their luxury is woven into their foundations and architecture, and each of them has a unique story to tell’ (Stories).’

-Eva was picked up from Split in Martini Marchi’s SunSeeker 50 MotorHawk Motor Yacht, which is available for all of their guests.
+Eva was picked up from Split in Martini Marchi’s Sunseeker 50 MotorHawk Motor Yacht, which is available for all guests.